adeira/universe/src/eslint-config-adeira/README.md

 };
 ```

 Strict version of the config turns _some_ warnings into errors.
-We use warnings as a migration strategy for the future breaking release but you can make the config more strict even today (so your CI will fail).
+We use warnings as a migration strategy for the future breaking release, however, you can make the config more strict even today (so your CI will fail).
 Not all warnings are turned into errors - only the ones considered to be errors in the future version.
 Please be aware that strict mode is like living on the edge: minor upgrade can break your CI (while others will get only warnings).
 You will be ready for the future major version though.

-You can also set your eslint as needed with `@babel/eslint-parser` parser for example (you need to install it separately):
+It's recommended using `hermes-eslint` parser with this config (you need to install it separately):

 ```js
 const OFF = 0;